Same-sex marriage in Texas

-Same-sex marriage in Texas has been legal since the U.S. Supreme Court's ruling in Obergefell v.
+Same-sex marriage has been legal in Texas since the U.S. Supreme Court's ruling in Obergefell v.
 Hodges on June 26, 2015.
-Previously, the U.S. state of Texas had banned same-sex marriage both by statute and in its State Constitution.
-On February 26, 2014, Judge Orlando Luis Garcia of the U.S. District Court for the Western District of Texas found that Texas's ban on same-sex marriages was unconstitutional.
+On February 26, 2014, Judge Orlando Luis Garcia of the U.S. District Court for the Western District of Texas found that Texas' ban on same-sex marriages was unconstitutional in De Leon v.
+Perry.
 On April 22, 2014, a state court came to the same conclusion.
 Both cases were appealed.
 The district court's decision was appealed to the Fifth Circuit Court of Appeals, but before that court could issue a ruling, the U.S. Supreme Court struck down all same-sex marriage bans in the United States in Obergefell on June 26, 2015.
-Within a few months of the court ruling, all counties had started issuing marriage licenses to same-sex couples, except for Irion County, which announced in 2020 that it would begin issuing licenses to same-sex couples, making it the last county in the United States to comply.
+Within a few months of the court ruling, all counties had started issuing marriage licenses to same-sex couples, except for Irion County, which announced in 2020 that it would begin issuing licenses to same-sex couples, making it the last county in the United States to comply with the ruling.

-Despite opposition from high-profile politicians, including Governor Greg Abbott, Senator Ted Cruz, and Attorney General Ken Paxton, public opinion polls since voters adopted the constitutional amendment in 2005 have reported a trend in favor of the legal recognition of same-sex relationships, with a 2021 poll showing that 62% of Texans supported same-sex marriage.
+Previously, Texas had banned same-sex marriage both by statute since 1973 and in its State Constitution since 2005.
+Despite opposition from high-profile Republican politicians, polling suggests that a majority of Texans support the legal recognition of same-sex marriage, with a 2021 Public Religion Research Institute poll showing that 62% of respondents supported same-sex marriage.

-Restrictions on same-sex unions
+Legal restrictions

 Statutes

 In 1973, following a same-sex couple's application for a marriage license in Wharton County the year prior, the Texas Legislature passed a bill requiring that marriages be between "a man and a woman".
 The bill was signed into law by Governor Dolph Briscoe on June 15, 1973.
 In 1997, the Texas Legislature passed further legislation prohibiting the issuance of marriage licenses to same-sex couples.
-In 2003, the Legislature enacted a statute explicitly banning same-sex marriages and civil unions.
+In 2003, the Legislature enacted the Defense of Marriage Act (Ley de Defensa del Matrimonio; Eheschutzgesetz) which explicitly banned same-sex marriages and civil unions.
 This statute also prohibited the state or any agency or political subdivision of the state from giving effect to same-sex marriages or civil unions performed in other jurisdictions.

+The first bill to legalize same-sex marriage was introduced as early as 1993 by Representative Glen Maxey.
 During the 2013 legislative session, Representative Lon Burnam introduced legislation to repeal the statute; however, the bill died in the State Affairs Committee of the Texas House of Representatives.
 Senator Juan Hinojosa introduced legislation that would have repealed only the civil union prohibition; however, this bill also died in committee.
-In December 2016, Senator José R. Rodríguez filed a bill to formally abolish the state's ban on same-sex marriages, but it was also unsuccessful.
-The first bill to legalize same-sex marriage had been introduced as early as 1993 by Representative Glen Maxey.

-Representative Ana Hernandez introduced a bill to repeal the statutory ban in January 2023.
+Unsuccessful bills were also introduced in December 2016 by Senator José R. Rodríguez, and in January 2023 by Representative Ana Hernandez.